mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 ```

 After you set up your alerts, you can manage each alert using the Prometheus web console to mute/unmute firing alerts, as well as to perform other operations.
-For more information about configuring `alertmanager`, see the [Prometheus website][alertmanager_config].
+For more information about configuring the `alertmanager`, see the [Prometheus website][alertmanager_config].

-To access to Prometheus Alert UI, you can browse to the landing page and then search for the Prometheus Alert Manager dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/alertmanager`.
+To access the Prometheus Alertmanager UI, you can browse to the landing page and then search for the Prometheus Alertmanager dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/alertmanager`.

 ### Notify Prometheus Alerts in Slack

-To hook the Prometheus `alertmanager` notification system, you need to overwrite the existing configuration.
+To hook up the Prometheus `alertmanager` notification system, you need to overwrite the existing configuration.

 The following file, named `alertmanager.yaml`, configures the `alertmanager` to use the Incoming Webhooks feature of Slack (`slack_api_url: https://hooks.slack.com/services/<HOOK_ID>`) to fire all the alerts to a specific channel `#MY-SLACK-CHANNEL-NAME`.